aantti/sb-test-auth/README.md

    Open [localhost:3000](http://localhost:3000/).

-6. How to test access to the data
+6. How to test access to the data:

    - Sign up as a new user (via the "Sign Up" button)
    - Check email, click on the confirmation link